ypenn21/serverless-production-readiness-java-gcp/docs/TDD-with-Gemini-for-Java-and-SpringBoot-in-GCP.md

 ```
 curl -X GET http://localhost:8083/quotes/book/The%20Lord%20of%20the%20Rings -o /dev/null -s -w '%{http_code}\n'
 ```
-Now update the prompt to generate a successful command:
+Now refine the prompt to generate a successful command:
 ```
 Update the command again to use the book "The Road"
 ```